0xA537FD/account_transaction_reader/README.md

 ## Testing

 The most crucial piece, the `AccountService` has a couple unit tests for the edge cases that should be ignored.
 Besides that I provide a simple testing suite with two example files that should be possible to process without the application crashing.
 There is a simple file and a bigger/more complex file that was generated with ChatGPT simply to test the performance and error acceptance of the program.

+## Tools used

+- ChatGPT for sample data generation
+- Cursor for writing the application